Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Application: Chemical Homogeneity of Open Cluster M67

-One reason that determining whether or not open clusters like M67 are chemically homogeneous is that if they are, that improves prospects for strong ``chemical tagging" \citep{freeman_2002}.
-Dissolved clusters within the Milky Way disk can be chemically ``tagged" to their birth GMCs if clusters have unique chemical signatures that are homogeneous.
-Validating chemical homogeneity will thus allow us to map the detailed chemo-dynamical evolution of the Milky Way beyond our current understanding \citep{price_jones_2020}.
+One reason for determining whether or not open clusters like M67 are chemically homogeneous is that, if they are, it improves prospects for strong chemical tagging \citep{freeman_2002}.
+Dissolved clusters within the Milky Way disk can be chemically tagged to their birth GMCs if clusters have unique chemical signatures that are homogeneous.
+Validating chemical homogeneity will thus allow us to map the detailed chemodynamical evolution of the Milky Way beyond our current understanding \citep{price_jones_2020}.